 2) Architectural Thinking core meta-model with the ArchiMate “Value Stream” -element

-This version (figure 3) is using the Value Stream -element, which is to be added into the next version of the ArchiMate -standard (1H/2019).
+This version (figure 3) is using the Value Stream -element, which is available in the ArchiMate 3.1 version of the standard (link).

 This version (figure 4) is using the ArchiMate relationship types “serving” and “access” to indicate how these elements can be connected with each other.
 By using these few ArchiMate elements, it is possible to model architectural aspects of an organization.
 This simplified modelling approach of the “architectural thinking” aims to focus on simplicity rather than complexity..

-This version of AT core meta-model with ArchiMate (figure 4) is included in Lean EA Framework (LEAF) reference implementation (link).
+This version of AT core meta-model with ArchiMate (figure 4) is included in Lean EA Framework (LEAF), which can be found via this link.
 Navigate to “Principles”, “Development Methods”, “Architectural Thinking approach”.
-The LEAF is supporting a “value chain based method” that is described in this article (link) and also here (link).
+The LEAF is supporting a “value chain based method” that is described here (link) and also here (link).

 Lean Enterprise Architecture material: